NathanLBCooper/aspnet-core-model-binding/README.md

 **How do you add this to your project?**

-Just add [the client package](https://www.nuget.org/packages/AliasModelBinder.Client/) to where you define your request objects, and [the web package](https://www.nuget.org/packages/AliasModelBinder.Web/) to your web project.
+Add [the web package](https://www.nuget.org/packages/AliasModelBinder.Web/) to your web project.

-(*These two packages are seperate, because I don't want to force your client libraries to depend on ASP.NET*)

 Then add an attribute to your request class